dbbs-lab/bsb-core/docs/connectivity/component.rst

 Connections between a detailed cell and a point-like cell
 ---------------------------------------------------------

 If we have a detailed morphology of the pre- or postsynaptic cells we can specify where to form the connection.
 Suppose we want to connect Golgi cells to glomeruli specifying the position of the connection on the Golgi cell axon.
 In this example we form a connection on the closest point to a glomerulus.
 First, we need to specify the type of neurites that we want to consider on the morphologies when forming synapses.
-We can do this in the configuration file, using the :guilabel:`morphology_labels` attribute on the `connectivity.*.postsynaptic` (or `presynaptic`) node:
+We can do this in the configuration file, using the:guilabel:`morphology_labels` attribute on the ``connectivity.*.postsynaptic`` (or ``presynaptic``) node:

 .. code-block:: json